gitasong/roman-numerals/README.md

 * clone to local machine using git clone
 * double click index.html to view in your browser

+## Specifications

+The program prompts for a number when non-numerical values are entered:
+  - example input - h
+  - expected output - none

+The program returns a single symbol for a single digit number:
+  - example input - 1
+  - expected output - I

+  - example input - 5
+  - expected output - V

+The program returns multiple symbols for all other single digit number:
+  - input - 4
+  - expected output - IV

+The program returns a single digit for a multi-digit number:
+  - example input - 10
+  - expected output - X

+The program returns a multiple symbols for a multiple digit number:
+  - example input - 15
+  - expected output - XV

 ## Known Bugs

 No known bugs